 Battery management unit

-• The BMU is an important component of the Genset representing the central gateway between the battery rack system and the control unit.
-The BMU will be implemented in all test bench variants.
+- The BMU is an important component of the Genset representing the central gateway between the battery rack system and the control unit.
+The BMU was implemented in all test bench variants realised within the NAUTILUS project.

-• The algorithms of the BMU have been validated in a software in the loop environment.
+- The algorithms of the BMU have been validated in software in the loop environment.

 Unitized control unit for hybrid genset

-• The unitized control unit is a central component of the Genset and will be implemented in all test bench variants.
-To enable dynamic operations, the hybrid genset will need an advanced control strategy that will be developed by the partners lead by RWTH.
-The strategy of the energy management methods is an efficient and economical operation of the propulsion system considering stress factors that could lead to accelerated aging of the components.
-Hereby, conventional energy management methods, as well as machine-learning-based energy management methods are developed and validated in a hardware-in-the-loop testing environment.
-In order to make realistic assumptions, cruise ship power profiles are used for development and validation purposes.
+- The unitized control unit is a central component of the Genset and was implemented in all test bench variants.
+To enable dynamic operations, the hybrid genset needed an advanced control strategy that was developed by the project partners under the leadership of RWTH Aachen University.
+The strategy for energy management was developed to ensure an efficient and economical operation of the propulsion system considering stress factors that could lead to accelerated aging of its components and fuel economy.
+Hereby, conventional energy management methods, as well as machine-learning-based energy management methods were developed and validated in a hardware-in-the-loop testing environment.
+In order to make realistic assumptions, cruise ship power profiles were used for development and validation purposes.

-• Tests on the PoC test bench with both components and the unitized control unit started in Q3/2023.
+- Tests on the PoC test bench with both components and the unitized control unit were completed.

-• The hardware setup and the signal routing in the Proof of Concept (PoC) test bench as shown below:
+- The hardware setup and the signal routing in the Proof of Concept (PoC) test bench as shown below in Figure 3.

 Integration with on-board grid and internal combustion engine (ICE)